01 of 11

 A Room With A View

-Whether you're adding a new shower or updating an existing one, you'll be making all sorts of crucial decisions, not the least of which are what type of doors to buy.
+Whether you're adding a new shower or updating an existing one, you'll be making all sorts of crucial decisions, not the least of which is what type of doors to buy.
 While your choice of enclosure might seem as transparent as — well, glass — it's actually a bit more complicated.
 Facts you'll need to know include the exact dimensions of your shower space, how much room you have between the shower and other fixtures, how much time you want to invest in daily cleanup and whether those frameless shower doors you saw on a design blog are really the best fit for your lifestyle and your wallet.

 Take a look at the gorgeous steel-framed shower enclosure pictured above.
 Yes, it's custom-built and undoubtedly expensive.
 But it's also a reminder that there are loads of shower door options available in a range of prices — including some very attractive framed models.
 Armed with the right information, the best choice for your bathroom is sure to become crystal clear.Continue to 2 of 11 below.